 Avoid Ambiguity:

 - When dealing with decimals and large numbers, avoid ambiguity by being precise.
-For example, don't write "a little over a million" when you can provide the exact figure.
+Here's one way to look at it: don't write "a little over a million" when you can provide the exact figure.

 - Example: Instead of saying "the project cost a little over a million," specify "the project cost $1,250,000."